 Pakistan is a country with great potential for economic growth and Karachi is the key area for such economic growth.
 Pakistan has a large population of 188 million, the 6th largest in the world and going to be 340 million in 2050, becoming the 4th largest in the world.
-This means there is a large market in Pakistan.
-And Pakistan is very near to the Middle East.
-So a large potential market lies not only in South Asia but also in the Middle East.
-The large manpower and natural resources such as copper and coal are also available.
+And the population is very young, of which 60% is under 25 years of age.
+This means there is a large market and ample workforce in Pakistan.
+And Pakistan is very near to the Central Asia and the Middle East.
+So a large potential market lies not only in South Asia but also in Central Asia and the Middle East.
+The large manpower and natural resources such as copper, coal, zinc and natural gas are also available.
 With these available resources and favorable conditions, Pakistan has a big potential for development in the future.